jeyzer-community/jeyzer-demo/README.md

  2) **The obfuscation context handling**

-     Obfuscation is achieved here with Proguard.

-     Each obfuscation creates a Proguard mapping file with a unique version and build number as part of the file name.
+     Obfuscation is achieved here with Proguard : each obfuscation creates a Proguard mapping file with a unique version and build number.

-	 Example : jeyzer-demo-1.0-28-proguard_map.txt
+	 Example : > jeyzer-demo-1.0-28-proguard_map.txt

-	 This Proguard mapping file will be used at thread dump analysis time by the Jeyzer Analyzer to deobfuscate - through the retrace-alt library - the applicative stacks.
+	 This Proguard mapping file will be loaded at thread dump analysis time by the Jeyzer Analyzer to deobfuscate the applicative stacks.
+The deobuscation is achieved with the `retrace-alt` library (under MIT license).

-	 It is packaged as zipped file for external usage and also deployed in 2 locations for internal testing : on the file system as default mapper file and under any Tomcat doc web directory (optional).
+	 Mapping file is zipped for external usage and also deployed in 2 locations for internal testing : on the file system as default mapper file and under any Tomcat doc web directory (optional).
 The deployment directories are defined in the project.properties file.

-     The generated build number as well as the project name and version are injected in the jeyzer-demo.jar Manifest file.
+     The generated build number, the project name and version are injected as attributes in the jeyzer-demo.jar Manifest file.
 This context info will be accessed and stored in the application property card - at runtime - either automatically through the Jeyzer agent or programatically through the Jeyzer Publish API.

-	 At last, This context info will permit to retrieve - at Jeyzer analysis time - the proper mapping file, either from the mapper repository (Tomcat, Nexus..) or from the default mapper file.
+This context info will finally permit to retrieve - at Jeyzer analysis time - the proper mapping file, either from the mapper repository (Tomcat, Nexus..) or from the default mapper file.

 The Jeyzer demo relies on a few demo libraries, also for demonstration purposes : shared profile handling, monitoring rules on dependencies..

-Please read the [lib/README.txt](https://github.com/jeyzer-community/jeyzer-demo/blob/master/lib/README.txt) for more details.
+Please read the [lib/README.txt](lib/README.txt) for more details.

 Note that the Jeyzer Demo is deployed by default by the Jeyzer Ecosystem Installer.